-Christopher B. Kinzel is a Partner in the firm’s New York office.
-Highly experienced in construction law, Mr. Kinzel focuses his practice on representing construction managers and general contractors in commercial litigation, transactional matters, and providing practical advice and workable commercial strategies for addressing existing problems and avoiding or mitigating new problems going forward.
+Christopher B. Kinzel is a partner in the firm’s New York office.
+Highly experienced in construction law, Chris focuses his practice on representing construction managers and general contractors in commercial litigation, transactional matters, and providing practical advice and workable commercial strategies for addressing existing problems and avoiding or mitigating new problems going forward.

 “If you do not know or understand how your client’s business actually operates, you cannot hope to give them meaningful guidance.
 We are obsessed with delivering unparalleled legal counsel in every aspect of the construction industry –and that begins and ends with our deep understanding and genuine appreciation of our clients’ profession.”

-On the transactional side, Mr. Kinzel has drafted and negotiated a wide range of construction management agreements, contract documents, subcontracts, close-out agreements, modifications, change orders, contract notices, claim letters, waivers and releases, leases and other commercial contracts with Fortune 500 companies on numerous large-scale construction projects.
-Mr. Kinzel also has extensive working knowledge of insurance coverage issues, particularly those that concern the construction industry.
+On the transactional side, Chris has drafted and negotiated a wide range of construction management agreements, contract documents, subcontracts, close-out agreements, modifications, change orders, contract notices, claim letters, waivers and releases, leases and other commercial contracts with Fortune 500 companies on numerous large-scale construction projects.
+Chris also has extensive working knowledge of insurance coverage issues, particularly those that concern the construction industry.

-Mr. Kinzel also regularly conducts training seminars for clients and is frequently called upon to provide clients with real-time guidance on how best to handle various issues and situations that arise in the field.
-Prior to joining Peckar & Abramson, Mr. Kinzel served as General Counsel and Vice President of Business Development for a prominent, full-service construction company in New York City.
+Chris also regularly conducts training seminars for clients and is frequently called upon to provide clients with real-time guidance on how best to handle various issues and situations that arise in the field.
+Prior to joining Peckar & Abramson, Chris served as general counsel and vice president of business development for a prominent, full-service construction company in New York City.
 This firsthand experience has endowed him with a comprehensive understanding of the diverse challenges and considerations that his clients must negotiate and balance on a daily basis.

 State of New York